You can learn more about me at theblaze.com slash BuckSexton.

 Merry New Year's Eve, whatever.

-Uh you can call in 800-282-2882, and uh you can send me tweets at Buck Sexton or Facebook.com slash Bucks Exton.
+You can call in 800-282-2882, and you can send me tweets at BuckSexton or facebook.com/slash BuckSexton.

 Please like the page.

-It's how I communicate with uh folks about what's going on in my mind uh based on the world around us, and speaking of the world around us, uh North Korea is apparently not done, assuming it's North Korea, which I still assume it is, because I don't know who else would care that much about the movie, the interview, which I watched and could charitably be described as the end result of a couple of stoners who take breaks in between bong binges to write a movie about North Korea.
+And speaking of the world around us, North Korea has apparently not done, assuming it's North Korea, which I still assume it is, because I don't know who else would care that much about the movie, The Interview, which I watched and could charitably be described as the end result of a couple of stoners who take breaks in between bong binges to write a movie about North Korea.

-I I don't it was okay.
+I don't, it was okay.

-Wasn't wasn't my favorite.
+It wasn't my favorite.

 And North Korea hasn't given up on this.

-In fact, today we just have reports out now based upon some uh FBI bulletin that there are threats being made, not just now against Sony, but also against news organizations.
+In fact, today we just have reports out now based upon some FBI bulletin that there are threats being made, not just now against Sony, but also against news organizations.

 They apparently had access.

-Everything inside the company's servers that Sony Studios has.
+The hackers had access to everything, everything inside the company's servers that Sony Studios has.

-Uh they see what the HR files are, they see everyone's emails to everybody.
+They see everyone's emails to everybody.

 I think it's a safe bet that the emails that we have already seen are certainly not the only embarrassing things they have access to, and probably not the most embarrassing things they have access to.

-That's that's part of the uh the report today.
+That's part of the report today.

 Now, you can try to silence the First Amendment, my friends.

-You can try to dictate to us what movies can and cannot be shown.
+You can try to dictate to us what movies can and cannot be shown, but when you want Wolf Blitzer handed over, you have gone too far.

 It's like, I don't know, Wolf, why are they picking on you?

-It's met up.
+It's messed up.

 Apparently, you know, I don't know.

-I don't know, I don't know what else to say.
+I don't know what else to say.

-Uh I would hope, especially where they're requesting a random TV news personality.
+So this does raise some, apart from the possibility of, you know, we don't negotiate with terrorists, I would hope, especially where they're requesting a random TV news personality.

-That would be a bad, a bad precedent to set, you know what I mean?
+That would be a bad precedent to set.

-You could all of a sudden yeah, you could all of a sudden see Iran be like, we want the Kardashians.
+You could all of a sudden, yeah, you could all of a sudden see Iran be like, we want the Kardashians.

 It's like, whoa, whoa, hey.

-Yeah, they're now you're okay with that.
+Well, you guys are, you're okay with that.

-Mr. S Mr. Snerdley, she may be a Kardashian, but she's our Kardashian.
+Mr. Snerdley, she may be a Kardashian, but she's our Kardashian.

 Nukes for Kardashians, maybe.